rewindbitcoin/app/patches/README.rewindbitcoin.md

 Patch for slider corresponds to this: <https://github.com/callstack/react-native-slider/pull/603>
+Basically you need to set:
+var sliderStyle={zIndex:1};
+instead of var sliderStyle={zIndex:1,width:width};
+in node_modules/@react-native-community/slider/dist/Slider.js

 Patch for react-native-reanimated corresponds to allow animations even when the device has set reducedMotion (there is no global option as per current version):
 <https://github.com/software-mansion/react-native-reanimated/issues/5253>
+I needed to update the patch for newer versions of reanimated.

 See this one for react-native-tcp-socket too: <https://github.com/Rapsssito/react-native-tcp-socket/issues/197#issuecomment-2444376698>